mmnowak/tarot-quiz/README.md

 I took the following steps to ensure the website is accessible:

-* Used aria-labels for icons to to enable screen readers to understand them.
+* Used aria-labels for icons to enable screen readers to understand them.
 * Used aria-current to indicate the current page for screen readers.
-* Provided all card images with alternative description.
+* Provided all card images with alternative descriptions.
 * Used a sans serif font to ensure the website is dyslexia-friendly.
 * Used a contrast checker to ensure there is sufficient contrast between background and foreground colours.